voostindie/sprox/README.markdown

 ### Other method parameters

 The previous section introduced a parameter annotated with `@Node` to inject node content into a controller method.
 You might now guess that it's also possible to inject an attribute value, with `@Attribute`.
 That guess would be completely correct: add a parameter, annotate it with `@Attribute("attributeName")` and Sprox will automatically hand the value of that attribute over to your method.
-With one restriction: you can only inject attributes from the node on the controller method.

 But there's more.